 On my way to Adelaide, visited Ballarat and spent four days with the brethren.
 Held five meetings, and presented subjects to encourage in regard to duty and faithfulness in the Christian warfare.
 The services were well attended.
-The company are of good courage, and arc doing what they can to shed rays of light on those who will walk in the light may be prepared to have a seat at the marriage supper of the Lamb.
+The company are of good courage, and are doing what they can to shed rays of light on by no means well armed and equipped, and the navy as the coming of the Lord and kindred subjects, that those who will walk in the light may be prepared to have a seat at the marriage supper of the Lamb.